gauntface/web-push-book/src/_content/chapter-04/02-web-push-protocol.md

     pushRequest.write(encryptedPayload);
     pushRequest.end();

-## The Other Headers
+## More Headers?

-We've covered that headers for Application Server Keys (i.e. how to identify the application with the push service) and we've covered how to encrypt payload to the receiving browser can decrypt it.
+We've covered the headers used for JWT / Application Server Keys (i.e. how to identify the application with the push service) and we've covered the headers used to send an encrypted payload.

-There are some additional headers that can be used to indicate behaviors to the Push Service.
+There are some additional headers that can be used by Push Services to alter the behavior of the send messages.
 Some of these headers are required, while others are optional.

 ### TTL Header